utkarsh-1602/strivers-a2z-dsa-sheet/Strings/Readme.md

 ### Stack
 - In Java, a stack is a data structure that follows the **Last In, First Out (LIFO) principle**, where the last element added is the first one to be removed.
 The java.util package provides a Stack class that implements a stack.

+### Character to Integer Conversion
+Character to Integer Conversion refers to the process of converting a character representation to its corresponding integer value, typically based on the ASCII or Unicode encoding standards.

+                int intValue = (int) 'a'; // Converts the character 'a' to its ASCII integer value (97).

+                String s = '5';
+                int intValue = (int) s.charAt(0); // Converts the character '5' to its ASCII integer value (53).